Data Regulations

-In the UK, the key regulations* that govern data protection are the General Data Protection Regulation (GDPR), the UK’s Data Protection Act (2018) and the Privacy and Electronic Communications Regulations, also known by its abbreviation PECR.
+In the UK, the key regulations* that govern data protection are the UK General Data Protection Regulation (UK GDPR), the UK’s Data Protection Act (2018) and the Privacy and Electronic Communications Regulations (2003), also known by their abbreviation PECR.
 The UK’s regulator for data protection is the Information Commissioner’s Office (ICO).

 We thought it would be useful to include links to the California Consumer Privacy Act (CCPA), which came into force on 1 January 2020.
-The legislation is similar in scope to the GDPR but is the most extensive shake up in consumer data protection laws in the US.
-There are already moves to implement a privacy law at the Federal level.
-Like the EU laws, they will also have extra-territorial reach.
+The legislation is similar in scope to the GDPR but it remains the most extensive shake-up in consumer data protection laws in the US.
+Like the EU laws, it has extra-territorial reach.

 EU regulations